 Any scientific diver must be sufficiently skilled and experienced to allow them to focus on the work being done in whatever environment they are working with accurate collection of data, and safe performance of any other required tasks being of primary concern.

 Highlights and Rewards

 Science diving can take you to a wide variety of locations worldwide.
 Water covers a huge portion of the world’s surface, leading to plenty of underwater realms to explore.
 You may study , or the ice caps in Antarctica, or the coral reefs of Honduras.
 You may watch the mating patterns of seahorses or study rocks and sediment near a tectonic plate.
 The options are plentiful.

 Scientific divers will almost always be involved in research that contributes to a greater understanding of our world, and for many, this is what makes the job so inspiring.
 Of course, there is always the fact that scientific divers are able to spend much of their work time diving which is also often seen as a bonus!

 Universities in Australia (other than the University of Tasmania and the University of Queensland) and government marine research agencies generally do not do their training in-house, so are required to use the other training facilities (see below) schedules and pricing schemes vary.

-Thanks to Simon Talbot, University Diving Officer, at the University of Tasmania for contributing to this web page.
+Thanks to Simon Talbot, ADAS Trainer and Assessment Manager and Scientific Diver, for contributing to this web page.